Unlocking Smarter Device Control: Foresighted Planning with a World Model-Driven Code Execution Approach: Related Work

 \section{Related Work}

-\textbf{(Multimodal) Language Agents.} Large language models (LLMs) with instruction following capabilities \citet{longpre2023flan} have enabled the development of language agents \citet{hong2023metagpt} that can reason \citet{yao2024tree}, plan \citet{valmeekam2023planning}, and interact with the real or digital world \citet{liang2023code} using natural language instructions.
-While texts serves as a powerful medium for reasoning and communication, many real-world tasks require multimodal input, particularly vision, which cannot always be effectively translated into text.
-To address this, vision language models (VLMs) \citet{alayrac2022flamingo} have integrated vision into LLMs, giving language agents "eyes".
-These multimodal agents \citet{xie2024large} can handle tasks requiring fine-grained operations, such as navigation \citet{zhang2024navid}, mobile manipulation \citet{brohan2023rt,stone2023open}, games \citet{wang2024jarvis}, autonomous driving \citet{wang2023drivemlm}, computer operations \citet{hong2024cogagent,koh2024visualwebarena}, and more.
+\textbf{(Multimodal) Language Agents.} Large language models (LLMs) with instruction following capabilities ~\citep{longpre2023flan} have enabled the development of language agents ~\citep{hong2023metagpt} that can reason ~\citep{yao2024tree}, plan ~\citep{valmeekam2023planning}, and interact with the real or digital world ~\citep{liang2023code} using natural language instructions.
+While text serves as a powerful medium for reasoning and communication, many real-world tasks require multimodal input, particularly vision, which cannot always be effectively translated into text.
+To address this, vision language models (VLMs) ~\citep{alayrac2022flamingo} have integrated vision into LLMs, giving language agents ``eyes''.
+These multimodal agents ~\citep{xie2024large} can handle tasks requiring fine-grained operations, such as navigation ~\citep{zhang2024navid}, mobile manipulation ~\citep{brohan2023rt,stone2023open}, games ~\citep{wang2024jarvis}, autonomous driving ~\citep{wang2023drivemlm}, computer operations ~\citep{hong2024cogagent,koh2024visualwebarena}, and more.

 \textbf{Device-control agents.} Research on device-control agents is relatively new.
-Auto-UI \citet{zhang2023you} uses an VLM trained to directly outputs actions given views and action histories.
-AppAgent \citet{zhang2023Appagent} and Mobile-Agent \citet{wang2024mobile} leverage more advanced off-the-shelf VLMs, such as GPT-4v, using a ReAct-style action loop for decision-making.
+Auto-UI ~\citep{zhang2023you} uses an VLM trained to directly output actions given views and action histories.
+AppAgent ~\citep{zhang2023Appagent} and Mobile-Agent ~\citep{wang2024mobile} leverage more advanced off-the-shelf VLMs, such as GPT-4v, using a ReAct-style action loop for decision-making.
 AppAgent combines views and XML files as inputs and includes an optional self-exploration phase to better understand UI elements.
-Mobile-Agent, on the other hand, relies solely views but incorporates tools like OCR, Grounding DINO, and CLIP for improved localization. \\ While these agents can handle basic tasks, they struggle with issues like shortsightedness, dead loops, and poor performance in cross-App tasks.
+Mobile-Agent, on the other hand, relies solely on views but incorporates tools like OCR, Grounding DINO, and CLIP for improved localization.

+While these agents can handle basic tasks, they struggle with issues like shortsightedness, dead loops, and poor performance in cross-App tasks.
 Our method overcomes these challenges by incorporating a text-based world model that supports action verification, forward-looking planning, and state prediction.